 ODU celebrates the diversity of its students and is committee to helping Monarch become global citizens.
 There are many ways for student to get involved in exploring diverse cultures, environments, and identities.

 Several student organizations have been created to highlight the diversity of campus - explore our student organizations directory to find an organization that celebrates diversity - just like you!

 Getting engaged on campus doesn't always mean that you have to stray too far from your academic studies - in fact, the best involvement opportunities are the ones that you're able to link back to your classes in some way or another.
-From learning communities to UNIV100 courses that focus directly on your development as a college student., there are plenty of ways to increase your chances of success.
 Below are some Monarch Experience options that are directly linked to your academic interests.

 Being an Honors College graduate is a prestigious accomplishment, one that is viewed favorably by graduate schools and potential employers everywhere.

 Honors College courses are offered in a small class setting with some of the best faculty members on campus who emphasize innovation and individualized instruction.
 These courses are not designed to be more difficult or time-consuming but to deepen and refine the undergraduate experience.